nenosinc/iCloudDocumentSync/README.md

 You can upload an iCloud document to a public URL by using the method below.
 The completion block is called when the public URL is created.

     NSURL *publicURL = [iCloud shareDocumentWithName:@"docName.ext" completion:^(NSURL *sharedURL, NSDate *expirationDate, NSError *error) {
-        // Completion handler that passes the public URL created, the expriation date of the URL, and any errors.
+        // Completion handler that passes the public URL created, the expiration date of the URL, and any errors.
 Could be used to update your UI and tell the user that the document was uploaded
     }];